 The fact that this area is built on multi-culturalism and thrives on this community spirit is of great importance.
 The annual Grieskram food and performance festival brings everyone together and the socio-cultural project, Annenviertal encourages Graz locals to take part in community activities to drive interest and awareness in new business and neighbourhood initiatives in order to keep the area on the map.
 As a visitor, you are just as a much a part of keeping this side of the Mur River alive.

-That’s not to say that this ultra hip Graz separates itself from the old.
+That’s not to say that this ultra-hip Graz separates itself from the old.
 It simply compliments it.

 The River, a vein of the old city, is connected with modern structures such as the Murinsel (a café and exhibition space) that sits right in the water with footbridges that link to both sides of the bank, and the Mur Promenade (which you can access via stairs leading down from the main Erzherzog Johann Brücke) with a waterside bar and spot for relaxation.
-The brave go river surfing in the strong currents, which you might be lucky to spot on a good day.
+The brave attempt river surfing in the strong currents, which you might be lucky to spot on a good day.

 That’s not to say all of contemporary and cool Graz is contained on one side, either.

-Artworks have made their way across the river, blending with the historical old streets, like the blue ring in Schlossbergplatz, and sporadic structures on other squares, like the lampshade metalwork I found.
+Artworks have made their way across the river, blending with the historic old streets, like the blue ring in Schlossbergplatz, and sporadic structures on other squares, like the lampshade metalwork I found.
 The Joanneumsviertal cultural centre is a funky glass structure nestled within the old town streets.
 Trendy hangouts like Ducks Coffee Shop on Rabergasse and Albert’s bar on Herrengasse are well-established new haunts in the historical centre.

-Then you have independent stores like first package free organic grocery store, Das Gramm that is practically next door to the old chocolate making shop.
+Then you have independent stores like first package-free organic grocery store, Das Gramm that is practically next door to the old chocolate making shop.
 Not to mention when the sun goes down and the old Graz hums with heavy metal and Indie music bars like Tick Tack and Guest Room, DJ spots like Café Mitte and underground clubs like Club Q.

-Graz is also host to plenty of cultural festivals throughout the year too, giving all the more reason to come back after you’ve explored its history and hipster hangouts.
+Graz also hosts plenty of cultural festivals throughout the year too, giving all the more reason to come back after you’ve explored its history and hipster hangouts.
 Graz hosts all manner of creative festivals annually, including the Austrian Film Festival in March, the electronic music Springfestival in May, and the Steirischer Herbst contemporary art festival in October takes over the city with everything from visual art, theatre and political debates.

 Graz’s modern history defines it just as much as its 900 years past.
 Crossing the River Mur and exploring a whole new side of Graz that lies right behind the ‘Friendly Alien’ landmark completes the picture as to the city’s origins, cultural diversity and artistic heart.

-Read ‘Part 1: 900 Years of Historical Graz.
+READ MORE: ‘Travel to Graz Guide: 900 Years of Historical Graz.
 The ‘Mediterranean’ City of Austria’ here to see what there is to see and do in the historical side of Graz.

 Top Tips: Things to See and Do in Graz

 - Arnold Schwarzenegger fans can sip a coffee in a room dedicated to him in Andy Warhol style at the Grand Café Kaiserfeld.
 The ‘Governor’s Room’ is filled with portraits of the Hollywood star and Graz’s famous son.
-Nearby Thal is his homeplace where you can visit his birthhouse with is now a museum, where you can pose with a giant statue.
+Nearby Thal is his homeplace where you can visit his birth house with is now a museum, where you can pose with a giant statue.

 - The Parish Church on Herrengasse, while known for its Baroque Tower, includes a reminder to the cities darker days, featuring modern art stained glass windows, one which includes a portrait of Hitler and Mussolini watching the crown of thorns coronation of Jesus.